MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/update-a-tables-definition.md

 ---
-title: Workflow Sample - Update a Table's Definition
+title: Workflow sample - Update a table's definition
-sidebar_label: Update a Table's Definition
+sidebar_label: Update a table's definition
 description: This workflow sample demonstrates how to update an existing table through the Modeling service.
 ---